bamfranceschi/bamfranceschi/README.md

 ## Current status 👩🏼‍💻
 - 🔭 Love working on projects with JS, Python, Node, React, React Native, PostgreSQL
-- 🌱 Learning Ruby on Rails, Typescript, Data Science with Pandas
+- 🌱 Learning Ruby on Rails, Typescript, dabbling in data science with Pandas
 - 🎯 Looking to join a fun, collaborative and impactful dev team!

 ## Find me here 📬